numerical-engine-room-talks/numerical-engine-room-talks.github.io/index.md

 The *Numerical Engine Room Talks* are an interdisciplinary seminar series at the intersection of numerical methods, algorithm development, and high-performance computing.
-A particular focus in these talks is on the internals of the "numerical machine room", i.e., on details such as implementation notes, performance numbers, or specific corner cases.
+A particular focus in these talks is on the internals of the "numerical engine room", i.e., on details such as implementation notes, performance numbers, or specific corner cases.
 We invite our guest speakers and the audience to engage in discussions at this level, to facilitate a scientific exchange that goes beyond the polished results found in the